18F/Sendak/README.md

 # Sendak, or Infrastructure-as-a-service-as-a-service

-Sendak gives the [18F](https://18f.gsa.gov) DevOps team a single interface to manage its projects, users, and deployments across Amazon Web Services and GitHub.
+Sendak gives [18F](https://18f.gsa.gov) a single interface to manage its projects, users, and deployments across Amazon Web Services and GitHub.

 Sendak lets teams specify **projects**, which can be linked to: